Baseball is back in Manitoba!

 Where can I find the 2021 Baseball Manitoba Waiver and Release?
 The updated Waiver and Release, which contains information related to COVID-19, has been signed by all new registrants through RAMP.

 Are outdoor training session allowed?
-Outdoor training sessions may begin on June 26, 2021.
+Yes, outdoor training sessions began on June 26, 2021.

 How many Spectators are allowed at practices and games?
-There is a maximum of 150 spectators allowed at each outdoor session (spectators are not included in the participant group numbers).
-Young children do count as a part off the 150 maximum.
+Currently, the number of spectators at an outdoor sporting or recreational facility must not exceed 50% of the usual spectator capacity of the facility.
+Young children do count as a part of the spectator maximum.
 So, parents with young children will have to plan for this.
-If you are watching a practice or competition from the inside of, or immediately beside, your vehicle in a public parking lot or on a public roadway, you do not count as one of the 150 spectators.
+If you are watching a practice or competition from the inside of, or immediately beside, your vehicle in a public parking lot or on a public roadway, you do not count as a spectator.

 Do players have to wear masks outdoors?
 No, players are encouraged to wear masks when not engaged in physical activity and when they are unable to properly physical distance (2m).